Fatal Workplace Injuries

 • Or some type of violent incident

-What Are Workers' Compensation Death Benefits in Illinois?
+Workers' Compensation Death Benefits in Illinois

-Under Illinois law, families of deceased workers can receive the following as part of their Workers' Compensation death benefits package:
+Under Illinois law, families of deceased workers can receive the following as part of their workers' compensation death benefits package:

 • Funeral/burial expenses